 Resources

-Here is a list of services, directories, books, and YouTube clips., that might be useful.
+A list of directories, other services, books, etc., that might be useful.

 Low-Cost Therapy Services (UK)